Guaranteed Matrix Completion via Non-convex Factorization: Introduction

 a quadratically constrained minimization problem

 or a regularized unconstrained problem

-On the theoretical side, it has been shown that given a rank-$r$ matrix $M$ satisfying an incoherence condition, solving (\ref{NucMin}) will exactly reconstruct $M$ with high probability provided that $O( r (m+n)\log^2(m+n) )$ entries are uniformly randomly revealed \cite{candes2009exact,gross2011recovering,recht2011simpler}.
+On the theoretical side, it has been shown that given a rank-$r$ matrix $M$ satisfying an incoherence condition, solving (\ref{NucMin}) will exactly reconstruct $M$ with high probability provided that $O( r (m+n)\log^2(m+n) )$ entries are uniformly randomly revealed \cite{candes2009exact,candes2010power,gross2011recovering,recht2011simpler}.
 This result was later generalized to noisy matrix completion, whereby the optimization formulation \eqref{NucMin,noisy} is adopted \cite{candes2010matrix}.
 Using a different proof framework, reference \cite{negahban2012restricted} provided theoretical guarantee for a variant of the formulation \eqref{NucMin,Regularized}.
-On the computational side, problems \eqref{NucMin} and \eqref{NucMin,noisy} can be reformulated as an semidefinite program (SDP) and solved to global optima by standard SDP solvers when the matrix dimension is smaller than 500.
+On the computational side, problems \eqref{NucMin} and \eqref{NucMin,noisy} can be reformulated as a semidefinite program (SDP) and solved to global optima by standard SDP solvers when the matrix dimension is smaller than 500.
 To solve problems with larger size, researchers have developed first order algorithms, including the SVT (singular value thresholding) algorithm for the formulation \eqref{NucMin} \cite{cai2010singular}, and several variants of the proximal gradient method for the formulation \eqref{NucMin,Regularized} \cite{ma2011fixed,toh2010accelerated} .
-Although linear convergence of the proximal gradient method has been established for the formulation \eqref{NucMin,Regularized}{\black under certain conditions} \cite{agarwal2012fast,hou2013linear}, the per-iteration cost of computing SVD (Singular Value Decomposition) may increase rapidly as the dimension of the problem increases, making these algorithms rather slow or even useless for huge size of problems.
+Although linear convergence of the proximal gradient method has been established for the formulation \eqref{NucMin,Regularized}{\black under certain conditions} \cite{agarwal2012fast,hou2013linear}, the per-iteration cost of computing SVD (Singular Value Decomposition) may increase rapidly as the dimension of the problem increases, making these algorithms rather slow or even useless for problems of huge size.
+The other major drawback is the memory requirement of storing a large $m$ by $n$ matrix.